If you’ve ever researched about rodents, you would know that they have poor vision.

 Studies still haven’t 100% concluded whether guinea pigs can see well during the night or not.

-However, as we know that guinea pigs are said to have better vision in the dark than humans, these animals are just fine as pets.
+As we know, guinea pigs are said to have better vision in the dark than humans, these animals are just fine as pets.

 Let’s talk about the degree of visibility in guinea pigs.